NordicSemiconductor/asset-tracker-cloud-docs/docs/adr/README.rst

+.. _adr_index:

 Architecture Decision Records
 #############################

-This folder contains Architecture Decision Records (ADRs) which apply to the entire project.
+This section contains the Architecture Decision Records (ADRs), which apply to the entire project.

-If you want to learn more about ADRs you might find `this article <http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions>`_ and `this video <https://www.youtube.com/watch?v=rwfXkSjFhzc>`_ helpful.
+To know more about ADRs, see `Documenting architecture decisions <http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions>`_ and the video on `Communicating and documenting architectural decisions <https://www.youtube.com/watch?v=rwfXkSjFhzc>`_.

 .. toctree::
    :titlesonly:
    :glob:
+   :caption: Subpages:

    *